Was General Soleimani’s Assassination a Sound Decision?

 Soleimani’s Elimination

 In justifying the assassination, Trump in a tweet said that Soleimani had killed an American and was planning to kill more.
-President Trump has also threatened Iran with devastating response using unspecified “new weapons” if Iran targeted American assets.
+President Trump has also threatened Iran with a devastating response using unspecified “new weapons” if Iran targeted American assets.
 He even has said that the U.S. has prepared 52 targets in Iran to hit, including “cultural sites.”
 This figure is symbolic, standing for 52 American hostages in Tehran 40 years ago.

 Iran has threatened to take “revenge” at an unspecified time and through undeclared methods.
 Meanwhile, the Islamic regime, which exists in a decaying condition, has used the occasion to galvanize the support of the Iranian people.
 Soleimani has been trumpeted as a national hero and martyr.
 Millions have marched in large cities, including Tehran, mourning Soleimani’s death and vowing to take revenge.